 Clinical Education V is the final course for the clinical education practicum.
 The student is expected to perform radiographic procedures in a professional and competent manner exemplary of their breadth and depth of educational training.
 The student performs more complex radiographic procedures and engages in more complicated aspects of radiography and patient care.
 Students perform procedures with direct/indirect supervision demonstrating competency of various radiography procedures requiring high levels of cognitive, affective, and psychomotor performance and becomes increasingly involved in more complicated aspects of radiography.
 Concentration on patient types (inclusive of geriatric and pediatric) is emphasized.
 The student shall complete any remaining competencies as mandated by the American Registry of Radiologic Technologists and the College of Central Florida Radiography Program.
 Concentration on completion of graduate competency studies is emphasized.

 AMH2010 - United States History To 1877

 An interpretive survey of United States history that includes the discovery of America, the adoption and growth of the Constitution, the Civil War and Reconstruction.
-This course may be available online or as a hybrid.

 AMH2020 - United States History Since 1877